B1.6 Count to 10 by halves, thirds, fourths, fifths, sixths, eighths, and tenths, with and without the use of tools.

 One student chooses a unit fraction (for example, one sixth).
 After that, students must move around and group together to be able to represent 1, 2, or 3 wholes (for example, to create 2 wholes by counting one sixths, groups of 12 students would need to be formed).

-Make a sound or gesture when you get to each whole.
+Tell students that they should decide on a sound or gesture that they can use when you get to each whole.

 Possible Observations